 (To learn more about annuities, join ACLI’s Twitter chat on Monday, June 28 from 1-2 p.m.
 ET. #SecureRetirement2021)

-Howard Bard is Vice President & Chief Counsel, Employee Benefits at the American Council of Life Insurers (ACLI).
-Howard helps guide ACLI policy on regulation and legislation affecting the retirement security business of its members.
-He has more than 20 years of experience in the practice of employee benefits law.
+Howard Bard is Senior Vice President and Deputy General Counsel with the American Council of Life Insurers (ACLI).
+Howard reports directly to the General Counsel with responsibility for supporting the legal needs of the organization.
+He also helps guide ACLI policy on regulation and legislation affecting the retirement security business of its members.